malev/codingnews.info/source/2014-10-08-memoization.html.markdown

 });
 ```

 Much easier!
-We define the function once and we don't need to *memozied* it later.
+We define the function once, and we don't need to *memoize* it later.

 ## What is all this doing here?

-Well, if you work on datajournalism you might be doing some scraping and some calculations over ton of data.
+Well, if you work on data journalism you might be doing some scraping and some calculations on huge data sets.
 I think that the **memoization** concept is really useful to optimize some of your tools or scripts.
 Something to have in mind.